oliverslade/searchlight/README.md

 # Searchlight

-Searchlight is an API that solves maze puzzles by connecting to a maze-solving service via WebSockets.
+Searchlight is an API that solves maze puzzles by connecting to a maze via WebSockets.

+The details of the puzzle this solves can be found at: https://maze.robanderson.dev

 ## What is Searchlight?

-Searchlight is designed to programmatically solve maze puzzles from the Software Delivery Community at Opencast Software.
-It connects to a maze service, navigates through the maze, and finds the optimal path to the solution.
+Searchlight is designed to programmatically solve the Learn by Doing maze puzzle from the Software Delivery Community at Opencast Software.
+It connects to a maze, navigates through the maze, and finds the end of the maze with as few moves as it can.

 ## How It Works